 - 5 July

 - 3 August

 There had to be one!

-So, doing your Kilimanjaro preparation and planning your climb to coincide with the presence of the full moon can really enhance the experience.
-It can make it even more of a once-in-a-lifetime memory (if that was even possible!?).
+So when doing your Kilimanjaro preparation, think if you wish to coincide your summit attempt with the presence of a full moon.
+It really does make your Kilimanjaro climb an even more memorable experience (if that’s even possible!?).
 We offer several full moon summit group climbs during the dry season.
-These treks tend to fill up fairly quickly so it is better to book well in advance!
+These treks tend to fill up fairly quickly so it’s better to book well in advance!
 Check out our Kilimanjaro climb trip calendar.
 Don’t see a date that works for you?
 Chat to us about opening up a new one.